 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-When your dog needs medication in pill form, make sure you read all the instructions on the medication packaging, so you understand the appropriate dosage and administration schedule.
-It is also essential to be aware of whether the prescribed pill can be taken with food, what to do if you miss a dose, and how to handle and store the medication.
+When your dog needs medication in pill form, make sure you are prepared ahead of time to make the process easier.
+Read all the instructions on the medication packaging before you begin and be sure you understand the appropriate dosage and administration schedule.
+It is also essential to be aware of whether the prescribed pill can be taken with food, any interactions with certain foods should be avoided, what to do if you miss a dose, and how to handle and store the medication.

-How do I give my dog a pill?
+How do I give my dog a pill in food or treats?

 If the pill can be taken with food, then administering it with food is usually your best option.
 Find a soft treat or food your dog really likes, the more aromatic the better, to disguise the smell and taste of the pill.
 Soft food allows you to insert the pill into the food, and hand-feed it to your dog.

 Try to use relatively small pieces or amounts of food, so that your dog is tempted to gulp it down without chewing.
-If your four-legged buddy has to manipulate and chew the food, it could result in the pill getting separated from the food item, or your dog getting a bad taste from the medication in their mouth.
+If your four-legged buddy has to manipulate and chew the food, it could result in the pill getting separated from the food item, or your dog biting into the pill resulting in a bad taste in their mouth.
 Your clever pup will remember the unpleasant taste, and that will make them resistant to pill-taking in the future.

 Foods that are useful for administering pills to your dog include meatballs, balls of canned food, cheese, and peanut butter.
 There are also commercially available soft treats that you can insert a pill into, specifically designed for administering pills, that most dogs love and readily eat.

-Sometimes, having another dog present to foster competition, will make the dog gulp down the treat more readily, for fear of their companion stealing the prize.
+- Have another dog present to foster competition which can make some dogs gulp down the treat more readily for fear of their companion stealing the prize.
 Just make sure the right dog gets the medication-laced treat if you use this method.

-Many pills can also be dissolved in warm water in a syringe, and then administered as liquid medication by inserting the syringe into the mouth and depressing the syringe to release the dissolved medicine.
-Some pet owners find this easier than administering a pill, which a dog may be able to manipulate out of their mouth with their tongue.
+Many pills can also be dissolved in warm water and placed in a syringe.
+In this form, they can be administered as liquid medication by inserting the syringe into the mouth and depressing the syringe to release the dissolved medicine.
+Some pet parents find this easier than administering a pill, which a dog may be able to manipulate out of their mouth with their tongue, however, the taste can vary from medication to medication.
 Ask your vet to demonstrate this method because the liquid can be inhaled into the windpipe if given incorrectly.
 Do not tilt your dog's head back when you give the liquid.

-For foul-tasting medication, you can purchase empty gelcaps from a pharmacy, and put pills in the gelcaps to further disguise the taste of the pill.
+For foul-tasting medication, you can purchase empty gelcaps from a pharmacy.
+Place the pills into the gelcaps to disguise the taste of the pill.
 Gelcaps can then be hidden in food or administered manually.

-How do I give my dog a pill that cannot be mixed with food?
+How do I manually give my dog a pill?

-- Have the pill or applicator in your dominant hand
+- Hold the pill or applicator in your dominant hand.

-- Quickly remove your hand to allow your dog to close their mouth and swallow.
+- Quickly remove your hands to allow your dog to close their mouth and swallow.

-- You can hold your dog’s mouth closed and stroke the throat or blow gently into the nose to encourage them to swallow.
+- You can gently hold your dog’s mouth closed to encourage them to swallow.
+You could also stroke the throat or blow gently into the nose to encourage them.